Compare & Save on Conveyancing Solicitors

 The most feasible situation for DIY conveyancing to occur is when you’re buying or selling a property without a mortgage or outstanding mortgage.
 It’s also possible to do your own conveyancing through Deeds of Gift (transfers with no money) or transfers of equity without a mortgage.
 If you still decide to continue alone, ensure you research the process well and are familiar with the tasks at hand.

 Here at Compare My Move, we encourage the use of a qualified and professional conveyancer.
-Even though DIY conveyancing is possible, there are many risks attached to it that can be easily removed by working with a registered conveyancing solicitor.
+Even though DIY conveyancing is possible, there are many risks attached to it.
 However, if you still want to give it a try, you need to think very carefully about the job at hand and the paperwork included.
 To begin your research, here are a few tips and examples of the work involved that will help you decide if you want to do the conveyancing yourself:

-Another point to consider is that there are also situations where DIY conveyancing is not only something to avoid but completely impossible.
+Another point to consider is that there are also situations where DIY conveyancing is impossible.
 If a mortgage is involved or required for the transaction, then you’ll be unable to do the conveyancing alone.
 Below we’ve provided you with the circumstances where DIY conveyancing is impossible for both sellers and buyers.

-Buying the Property Through a Mortgage - If the buyer is using the benefit of a mortgage for the transaction, then the mortgage lender will insist on proper representation - this solicitor will then represent both the lender and the buyer.
+Buying the Property Through a Mortgage - If the buyer is using a mortgage for the transaction, then the mortgage lender will insist on proper representation.
+This solicitor will then represent both the lender and the buyer.
 If you inform the lender that you will not be using a conveyancer, they will then instruct one of their own but at your expense.
 You would still be paying the legal fees, gaining no advantage.

 Selling with an Outstanding Mortgage on the Property - If you’re selling a property with an outstanding mortgage, you may not have the necessary forms to remove the lender’s charge at Land Registry and so cannot hand over the completion.
 This is because the mortgage lender will not issue the discharge document until after the redemption funds have been received.
 This would then lead to the buyer’s conveyancer having to depend on your conveyancer to repay the mortgage and provide the discharge documents.
 Either your own or the buyer’s conveyancer must deal with the redemption.

-A conveyancer or conveyancing solicitor will have the experience and knowledge to ensure a smooth and efficient process compared to those doing it alone.
-Even though DIY conveyancing could possibly save you money and give you a stronger sense of control, there are a variety of potential risks to consider before making a decision.
-Below is a list of just some of the risks of DIY conveyancing:
+A conveyancer or conveyancing solicitor will have the experience and knowledge to ensure a smooth and efficient process.
+Even though DIY conveyancing could save you money and give you a stronger sense of control, there are a variety of potential risks to consider.
+Below is a list of some of the risks of DIY conveyancing: